tphummel/blog/content/posts/five-good-books.md

 See also, the [Issue Based Information System (IBIS)][5]

-## 'The 7 Habits of Highly Effective People
+## 'The 7 Habits of Highly Effective People'

 ['The 7 Habits of Highly Effective People'][2] by Stephen Covey (1989) nailed the clickbait title before it was cool.
 If you can get past the pompous sounding title it is a treasure trove of lessons for improving your productivity and executive function.